opcaic/docs/intro/introduction.rst

 ##############

 OPCAIC is an abbreviation of **O**\ nline **P**\ latform for **C**\ onducting **AI** **C**\
 ompetitions.
-It is a complex solution for hosting and fully automatic execution of tournaments between artificial agents in a multitude of games.
+It is a complex solution for automated execution of tournaments between artificial agents in a multitude of games.
 The platform features a modern web interface and distributed computing capability suitable for conducting multiple tournaments simultaneously.
 It's primary goal is to serve as an automated tool for conducting tournaments held during various lectures at our university (such as Artificial Intelligence or Multi-Agent systems), however, on a broader scale, it can be employed in the context of AI competitions held at various academic conferences (such as CIG, AIIDE or IJCAI).

 *************
 Main Features